Page Updated on March 27, 2023

 I focused my activities within walking distance from my home and had classes in a focus block in the mornings and afternoons in order to have a more structured lifestyle than the first year in which I worked for other companies.

-11. It looks like you have a lot of experience teaching people about communication skills.
+11. It looks like you have a lot of experience teaching people communication skills.
 What are your 3 top tips for someone who would like to improve their communications skills?

 First, you must be open to feedback, even if it might sound like criticism.